AshleyFitness/Tip4Serv-Ark-SA/README.md

 Configuration: Simply delete the plugins from your servers and connect them via RCON in [MY SERVERS](https://tip4serv.com/dashboard/my-servers)

-Advantage: The delivery system via RCON works similarly to the plugin but can execute commands even if no players are connected to the server.
+Advantage: The delivery system via RCON works similarly to the plugin but can execute commands even if no players are connected to the server (ideal if you sell subscriptions).

+Disadvantage: RCON cannot execute commands by a player, you must use commands with {eosid} or {eu5_id}

+You can very well use the plugin to sell items and the RCON to sell subscriptions with expiration commands.

 ## Need help?